20241004 One Really Long Day Flying Home

 The outside temperature was in the mid to upper 70's with moderate humidity.
 There was moderate to heavy cloud cover helping to keep the temperature down.
 We went for a walk to explore the neighborhood.
 The Hie Shrine is right behind the hotel and accessible via several entrances.
 We explored the shrine and got to stretch our legs and climb some steps.

-From the Shrine, we walked through the Akasaka neighborhood which had lots of small shops and restaurants.
-One of the more unique sights was an aquarium full of puffer fish or Fugu.
 We imagine it was a restaurant that specialized in fresh Fugu, which is highly poisonous if not properly handled and expertly prepared.
 Since we were going to be spending the better part of the next day in a metal tube at 30,000ft we had no interest in experimenting with food poisoning.
 It did start to rain on us as we walked around the neighborhood and headed back to the hotel.
 Fortunately, it was mostly just a sprinkle and not a downpour.

 We reboarded our bus, which held our luggage, and headed to the airport at noon.
 It took more than an hour to get to Tokyo Haneda airport from downtown, but we arrived with ample time to get our luggage checked and then find the Air Canada lounge.
 We were able to enjoy lunch and beverages there before boarding our flight.